 I didn’t really enjoy playing with my kids.

-Even though I knew about tweens and teens, little kids were harder.
+Even though I knew about tweens and teens, parenting my own kids was harder.

 And that’s when Extremely Good Parenting started taking shape.
 I decided I wanted to press into those pains.
 I wanted to help other parents understand that to be a good parent and even a great parent doesn’t mean perfection.
 It means we have to recognize our failures even when it’s painful.
 We have to ask forgiveness from our kids and not dwell on the past.